 This was a turning point for the company.
 The following year, Hastings makes the biggest blunder in Netflix history.

-In September 2011, Netflix announced it would rebrand and restructure the DVD rental service, calling it Qwikster.
+In September 2011, Netflix announced that it was going to rebrand and restructure the DVD rental service, calling it Qwikster.
 Up to this point, both the streaming and the DVD services came as a package deal.

 This move forced customers who wanted both to open another account.
 The price skyrocketed.
-Instead of forking out just $10 for the DVD rental and unlimited streaming, customers who wanted both would have to pay either $7.99 or $15.98 each, depending on the package.
+Instead of forking out just $10 for the DVD rental and unlimited streaming, customers would now have to pay $7.99 or $15.98 each for both.

 The video backfired immediately and had him in hiding until Netflix reversed the decision.

 This was a rare but painful miscalculation by Hastings.